 Be mindful of the surfaces you touch, especially in shared spaces like offices and on public transportation.
 Keep an alcohol-based hand sanitizer on you at all times for additional protection.

 When it gets dark by late afternoon and temperatures rarely reach above freezing, motivation to stay active and exercise can be difficult.
-Regular rigorous activity however is a great way to help your body stay healthy during cold and flu season.
+Regular vigorous activity however is a great way to help your body stay healthy during cold and flu season.
 Exercise keeps the blood flowing in your body which helps your immune system work more efficiently to better fight off illness.

 A Flu Survey conducted by the London School of Hygiene and Tropical Medicine found that those who exercised vigorously for at least two and a half hours each week were more likely to remain healthy and avoid the flu or common cold than those who did not participate in regular physical activity.

 While eating healthy foods alone cannot prevent you from ever getting sick, maintaining a healthy diet is an excellent way to boost your immune system to help you stay healthy.
 Foods that are rich in vitamins and minerals constantly work to keep your immune system strong.
 Choose foods containing ample amounts of vitamin C (citrus fruits, orange juice) and E (sunflower seeds, nuts, and almonds), as well as protein sources like beef and chicken containing zinc.
-Other immune system boosting foods include garlic, turmeric and probiotics like yogurt.
+Other immune systems boosting foods include garlic, turmeric, and probiotics like yogurt.

 Every part of your body uses sleep as its time to rest, recharge and replenish.
 When you do not get an adequate amount of sleep, your body’s ability to fight infection decreases, making it easier to get sick during cold and flu season.